quekicruz/reading-notes/texteditornotes.md

 **Where are we on the terminal???**

-PWD (Print Working Directory)- Tells us where we are exactly
+* PWD (Print Working Directory)- Tells us where we are exactly

-Ls (List)- Tells us whats in our location
+* Ls (List)- Tells us whats in our location

 **Different Paths**

-Path- It is what were are refering to in a specific directory
+* Path- It is what were are refering to in a specific directory

-Absolute- Specific location realtive to root.
+* Absolute- Specific location realtive to root.

-Relative- Explains where we are currently in the system.
+* Relative- Explains where we are currently in the system.

-cd- how we can change directories.
+* cd- how we can change directories.

 ### Linux Key Terms/ Commands

+* file- what type of file is it.

+* ls a- shows directory and hidden ones